 On April 2, 1741, William Allen deeded 500 acres at the junction of the Monocacy Creek and Lehigh River to the Moravian Church.
-This ideal setting had fertile soil, ample lumber, and a plentiful water supply, and the settlement experienced rapid growth.
+An ample lumber supply, fertile soil, and a plentiful water supply made settlement in the area ideal and it experienced rapid growth.

 For over one hundred years Bethlehem was exclusively Moravian, but far from an isolated community it was an active center for trade and industry.
 Although the Moravian Church continued to hold the vast majority of the land in Bethlehem, the land could be leased from the Church and used for homes or private businesses.
 This organization remained in place until 1844 when the community was opened to non-Moravians.

-During baking, this forms a rich sugary crust that permeates deep into the interior of the cake.
+During baking, this mixture forms a rich, sugary crust that permeates deep into the interior of the cake.
 Moravian Sugar Cake is best served warm from the oven, but it keeps at room temperature for several days, and also freezes well.

 Fresh Yeast v.
 Dry Yeast